7 Principal products

 - Participating savings business, comprising endowment contracts and with-profits bonds; and

 - Unit linked savings contracts and collective investment savings products.

 For unit linked savings contracts and collective investment savings products, there is a direct link between the investments and the obligations.
 The financial risk on these contracts is borne by the policyholders and therefore detailed risk disclosures have not been presented in respect of the associated assets and liabilities.
-Unit linked business is written in the Society LTF.
+Unit linked business is written in the LGAS LTF (long term fund).
 Collective investment business is administered by Legal & General (Portfolio Management Services) Limited.

 Pensions (individual and corporate)